msanand/msanand.github.io/_posts/2014-08-17-set-up-blog-jekyll-github-pages.md

 ---
 layout: post
-title:  "How to set up a blog with Jekyll and Github Pages"
+title:  "How to set up a blog with Jekyll and Github Pages - Part 1"
 date:   2014-08-17 09:10:00
 categories: blogging
 tags: blogging github-pages jekyll
 comments: true
 ---

-In my [previous blog]({% post_url 2014-08-15-hello-blog %}), I wrote about some of my expectations from a blogging platform, and reasons why I was excited about Jekyll & Github Pages.
+In my [previous post]({% post_url 2014-08-15-hello-blog %}), I wrote about some of my expectations from a blogging platform, and reasons why I was excited about Jekyll & Github Pages.

 Here, I'll give you a quick run-through of how to get a blog up and running in a matter of few hours. <br>